Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

 7. Give opportunities for them to prove themselves.

 It’s normal and often easier for you to want to pull away entirely from the person who betrayed you.
 But sometimes, forgiveness and rebuilding trust can be a better option for you and those around you.
 So don’t let your fear of being betrayed again destroy your relationship.
 Resist the urge to build a fortress around your heart, and offer your partner opportunities to prove themselves to you.
 If allowing your partner back in again makes you feel a little too vulnerable, setting a limit to the opportunities you give may help you feel a little more in control of the situation.

 Don’t let anyone or anything rush you towards trusting your partner again after a betrayal.
 Recovering and moving on from broken trust takes time and you should never feel pressured to go faster than you’re comfortable.
 Trust takes time to earn and will take even longer to regain when lost, so don’t let anyone set expectations on how long you should take to recover.

-Finally, and most importantly, being able to forgive is the most powerful and effective way for you to move on.
-It doesn’t matter if an apology was never made, it doesn’t matter if you never find closure.
+Finally, and most importantly, forgiving is the most powerful and effective way for you to move on.
+It doesn’t matter if an apology was never made; it doesn’t matter if you never find closure.
 Forgiveness will become that closure for you.
 Holding on to grudges and resentment for the person who hurt you will only fuel negativity and invite toxicity in your life.
 So forgive and forget at your soonest opportunity.
 You're too good for that kind of negativity to linger and pull your life down.

 © 2018 KV Lo